Thiomargarita namibiensis: Significance

 T. namibiensis plays a vital role in the sulfur and nitrogen cycles.
 In their sulfur rich environment, oxygen is scarcely available and cannot be used as an electron acceptor.
 In turn, T. namibiensis uses nitrate as the electron acceptor, which they consume at the sediment surface and condense in a vacuole.
 From this, they can oxidize the toxic hydrogen sulfide that inhabits the sediment into sulfide.
 Therefore, T. nambiensis acts as a detoxifier that removes poisonous gas from the water.
-This keeps the environment affable for fish and other marine living beings as well as providing sulfide, a crucial nutrient for marine organisms.
+This keeps the environment affable for fish and other marine living beings as well as providing sulfide, which is a crucial nutrient for marine organisms.
 These bacteria also play an essential role in the phosphorus cycle of the sediment.
 T. namibiensis can release phosphate in anoxic sediments at high rates which contribute to the spontaneous precipitation of phosphorus-containing material.
 This plays an important role in the removal of phosphorus in the biosphere.